ilya0/Dtable/README.md

 Current Goals

-- on table add click, new table should be create in database
+- create sql alchemy to create a table on button press